GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/multinode/README.md

     docker push gcr.io/{YOUR-GCP-PROJECT}/dataflux-demo
     ```

-1. Update the environment variables and the arguments to `train.py` (`spec.command`) as needed.
-See the previous section for details.
+1. Update the environment variables `CKPT_DIR_PATH` and `CKPT_RESTORE_PATH` by editing the deployment file.
+In the cases of Dataflux
-> [!NOTE]
-> Update the environment variables `CKPT_DIR_PATH` and `CKPT_RESTORE_PATH` by editing the deployment file.
-In the cases of Dataflux and FSSpec these variables must be set to the name of the bucket with the `gs://` prefix.
+and FSSpec these variables must be set to the name of the bucket with the `gs://` prefix.
 In all other cases, they mustbe set to a POSIX path that points to some local directory.

 1. Apply deployment